Kazawaryu/Kazawaryu.github.io/_posts/2023-08-17-pcd-survey.md

 ---
 layout: post
-title: A short review of point cloud detection algorithms (Simplified Chinese)
+title: A short review of point cloud detection algorithms - From PointNet to VoxelNeXt (Simplified Chinese)
 date: 2023-08-17 11:12:00-0400
-description: 激光雷达 3D 点云目标检测算法综述：从 PointNet 到 VoxelNeXt
+description: I have no experience translating it into English and publishing it.
 tags: AD
 categories: selfstudy-note
 related_posts: false